Juan Álvarez (writer): Biography

-Criticism

 Several Colombian critics have remarked Álvarez's use of language in Falsas alarmas as an evidence of a “young writer who knows his craft, and has talent and appreciation for the written word” (Guido Tamayo) and of a style “without pretensions” (Francisco Barrios).
 Others have insisted in the desolated universe of these short stories, populated mainly by young people “not marked by exotic adventures (...) but by the daily discovery of their absolute solitude” (Diana Ospina).